 - Close collaboration between our Chief Diversity Officer and our CEO

-- Strong representation by females on our Board of Directors
+- Strong representation of females on our Board of Directors

-Supporting diversity within our workforce also means promoting inclusion, work/life balance, dignity and respect, lifelong learning, commitment to appropriate representation, and leveraging differences to strengthen innovation and creativity.
+Supporting inclusive diversity within our workforce also means promoting inclusion, work-life balance, dignity and respect, lifelong learning, a commitment to fully utilizing diverse talent, and leveraging differences to strengthen innovation and creativity.

-We also provide diversity education, career advancement and development options, accountability measurement, mentoring programs and support networks to all employees.
+We also provide diversity education, career advancement and development options, mentoring programs and support networks for all employees.

-Among Allstate’s employees, nearly 60 percent are women, and more than 30 percent are minorities.
-Nearly 50 percent of officers and managers are women and 23 percent come from one of five minority groups.
+Among Allstate’s employees, 57 percent are women, and 32 percent are minorities.
+Forty-one percent of officers and managers are women and 24 percent are minorities.
+At the executive level, diversity ratios improved as well.

-Employees connect with each other and build relationships through Employee Network and Business Resource Groups Across Allstate — organizations of employees with common interests that are officially recognized by the company.
-Groups are organized around special interests but are open to all employees.
+Employees connect with each other and build relationships across Allstate through Employee Resource Groups, organizations of employees with common interests that are officially recognized by the company.
+Employee Resource Groups leverage the strength of our inclusive diversity to support our employees and our business, and help create an inclusive environment where people bring their whole selves to work.
+Employees have formed ERGs to connect with colleagues who have shared life experiences, background or career paths.
 Individual groups support members through mentoring, networking and providing a variety of social and career development activities.
 They also give back to communities and take part in a number of corporate initiatives such as the Thanks a Million Campaign and consumer research.

 - AWIN — Allstate Women’s Information Network